hasanfaraz110/Hasan/README.md

-This code is tested in code blocks ide udner windows OS and following screenshots are also provided for You.
+This code is tested in code blocks ide udner windows OS.